 We look forward to the arrival of fleet experienced pilots who are eager to accept the excitement and challenges of our mission.
 We look forward to the arrival of every new student naval aviator from the primary flight training squadrons.
 Finally, we are proud and eager to present WINGS OF GOLD to those who demonstrate the dedication and propensity required by Navy and Marine Corps pilots.

-Sixty Years of professionalism and prominence.
+Seventy-One Years of professionalism and prominence.

 Established ATU-6, 13 JUNE 1949.